-‘Miss Bikini Model 2019’ Dare Taylor Exposes Chest While Getting Covered In Paint On Instagram
+Miss Bikini Model 2019 Dare Taylor Exposes Chest While Getting Covered In Paint On Instagram

 “Stunning,” a fourth comment read.

 The photo seems to prove that Dare is much more than just a bikini model.
-Taylor is interested in all kinds of modeling, and has even shared her passion for wanting to become an actress, as well as her love for Cosplay.
+Taylor is interested in all kinds of modeling and has even shared her passion for wanting to become an actress, as well as her love for cosplay.

 “Yes, I am a full-time model, and trying to become a full time actress.
 But I have so many other aspirations it’s hard to define myself, I guess.
 I just really have a love of the creative side of cosplay, it’s my idea and concept for a costume,” Dare previously revealed in an interview with Vocal.